keptn/keptn.github.io/content/docs/develop/monitoring/dynatrace/index.md

 In order to evaluate the quality gates and allow self-healing in production, we have to set up monitoring to provide the needed data.

-## Install local tools
+## Prerequisites

 Please make sure to have the following tool(s) installed:

 - [jq](https://stedolan.github.io/jq/) - a lightweight and flexible command-line JSON processor.

 <details><summary>Open for installation instructions</summary>
 <p>